Kronecker-Structured Nonparametric Spatiotemporal Point Processes: Introduction

 \item \textbf{Algorithm.} To enable efficient maximum likelihood training and predictive inference, we employ separable product kernels and represent each GP on structured grids using inducing points, inducing Kronecker-structured covariance matrices.
 By exploiting Kronecker algebra, covariance operations decompose across input dimensions, substantially reducing computational complexity and enabling scalability to large event collections.
 To address the intractable integrals arising in likelihood evaluation and predictive density computation, we further develop a tensor-product Gauss-Legendre quadrature scheme.
 Leveraging the same Kronecker structure, we efficiently evaluate the GPs on structured quadrature grids, enabling tractable numerical evaluation of the required intensity integrals.

 \item \textbf{Experiments.} Experiments on three real-world benchmark datasets show that our method consistently outperforms state-of-the-art neural point process models in next-event prediction and achieves competitive performance relative to diffusion-based generative approaches.
 Synthetic experiments demonstrate accurate recovery of the underlying intensity functions and interaction patterns.
-Furthermore, analysis on a real-world earthquake dataset reveals meaningful and interpretable influence structures. \end{itemize}
+Furthermore, analysis on a real-world earthquake dataset reveals meaningful and interpretable influence structures.
+Extensive ablation studies demonstrate the effectiveness and robustness of our approach with respect to its key design choices. \end{itemize}